Get Answers To Your Tax Questions

 Finding answers to your tax questions is now less taxing.

-If my children live with my ex-wife and her boyfriend but I pay child support, can my ex-wife's boyfriend claim my children as dependents?
+My children live with my ex-spouse and her boyfriend but I pay child support.
+Can my ex-spouse's boyfriend claim my children as dependents?

 However, the fact that your ex-wife's boyfriend can't claim your children doesn't necessarily mean that you can.

 It's possible that your children qualify as your ex-spouse's dependents.
-Since she's their parent and they lived with her more than 1/2 the year, a different support test is used to determine if the children qualify as her dependents.
+Since she's their parent and they lived with her more than 1/2 the year, a different support test is used.
+This test determines if the children qualify as her dependents.

 Under this test, the children can't provide more than 1/2 of their own support for the year.
-This test doesn't require her to provide any support for the children, since it only considers how much support they provided for themselves.
+This test doesn't require her to provide any support for the children.
+It only considers how much support they provided for themselves.

-Your ex-spouse can also release the right to claim your children as dependents by completing Form 8332, which you'll need to file with your return.
+Your ex-spouse can also release the right to claim your children as dependents.
+She can do this by completing Form 8332, which you'll need to file with your return.